Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 Mystery explained

-The lake under the glacier has an unusually salty consistency, and because saltwater has a lower freezing point than pure water and releases heat as it freezes, it melts the ice, enabling the rivers to flow.
+Because saltwater has a lower freezing point than pure water and releases heat when it freezes, it melts the ice beneath the glacier and allows the rivers to flow.
+This is why the lake beneath the glacier has an unusually salty consistency.

-The study also measured the amount of iron-rich brine in the river water and found the brine content increased as the measurements drew closer to the falls.
+The amount of iron-rich brine in the river water was also measured as part of the study, and it was discovered that the brine content rose as the measurements approached the falls.

 9. The Legend of Anastasia